JerryBlack/buildKstarsNightlyFromGit/README.md

 Having run with option `all`, subsequent runs could be limited to `update`, followed by the compile portions depending on which libraries have been updated.

+## Installing for 64-bit Raspberry Pi OS  Debian ‘bullseye’

+Using the AstroPi3 github project by Rob Lancaster https://github.com/rlancaste/AstroPi3 to expand on the intial 64 bit bullseye, install via the  https://github.com/rlancaste/AstroPi3/blob/master/setupDebianSBC.sh script to create a working (apparently) version.

+I installed phd2 using the guide at https://github.com/OpenPHDGuiding/phd2/wiki/BuildingPHD2OnLinux

 ### buildKstarsNightlyFromGit_Bullseye.txt

 This is a recent test to see if this script can be used to compile/install kstars from github on 32/64 bit versions of the Raspberry Pi Bullseye OS.
 This appears to work for me (with the contributions suggested by those made in the comments).
 After a